willfaught/paige/README.md

 ### Define

-These optional CSS classes can be defined how you want:
+These optional CSS names can be defined how you want:

 <dl>
     <dt><code>#paige-container</code></dt>